is4tomj/is4tomj-hugo/content/posts/0004-004-sets-iteration.md

 ## Avoid using the word "respectively"

-A claim that uses a set often uses "respectively" haphazardly, and often incorrectly, throughout the claim.
+A claim that uses a set often uses "respectively" haphazardly, and often incorrectly.
 If two sets are needed, and each object in a first set is related to a corresponding object in a second set, then consider doing the following:

 ``` claims
 A method comprising: